 If you like this easy skillet dinner, and are maybe looking for others, be sure to check the links and photos at the bottom of the page for my Easy Taco Skillet Dinner and my Unstuffed Egg Roll Skillet Dinner – they’re both easy family faves and just like the Porcupine Skillet Dinner, they have all the flavor and none of the hassle!
 If you’re thinking of something along the lines of an Italian feast, you might want to check out my Skillet Lasange.

 - 1 package of Lipton Onion Soup Mix or my home-made onion soup mix

 - 1 16 ounce can of tomatoes with juice (crush them)

 - 3/4 cup shredded cheese, optional

-In a large skillet with a lid, brown hamburger and drain.
-Add in the onion soup mix, tomatoes and juice, water, salt & pepper and stir.
-Add in the rice and gently stir an absolute minimum.
+In a large skillet with a good fitting lid, brown hamburger and drain.
+Add in the onion soup mix, tomatoes and juice, water, salt & pepper, and stir.
+Add in the rice and gently stir an absolute minimum to mix in the rice and cover with the liquid.
 (You want to be careful with any stirring once the rice is in so it doesn’t turn to mush.)

 Remove from heat, add cheese if using, cover and let sit for five minutes.

-- Doctor up with some tabasco or Worcestershire.
+- Doctor this up with some Tabasco or Worcestershire to taste.

-- Think about sautéing garlic, diced onion, bell peppers or mushrooms along with the ground beef or adding corn in to warm through before serving.
+- Think about sautéing garlic, diced onion, bell peppers or mushrooms along with the ground beef or adding in corn in to warm through before serving for a complete dinner.

 adapted from Aunt Bee’s Recipes.